 - Software Engineering (M814), a post-graduate module that covers the essential principles and practices of software engineering.

 - Network Security (T828), a post-graduate module that provides students with knowledge, understanding and practical experience of managing secure communication across a large-scale internetwork.
 It also prepares students to sit examinations for the Cisco Certified Networking Associate (CCNA) Security qualification and the Certified Information Systems Security Professional (CISSP) qualification.

-I am current Head of School, but in the past have served as the Qualification Director for the taught postgraduate Computing curriculum, including the MSc in Computing (F66) and it's associated PG Diploma and PG Certificate
+I am currently Head of School, and in the past have served as the Qualification Director for the taught postgraduate Computing curriculum, including the MSc in Computing (F66) and it's associated PG Diploma and PG Certificate